Gunjala Gondi script: Response to discovery, education, and spread

 The script has seen a very welcoming response by the various government agencies in Andhra Pradesh, at the national level, and local agencies in the region.
 The existence of the manuscripts has allegedly been known for 5–9 years, but were not prioritized until 2013, when Prof. Jayadheer Tirumala Rao discovered that only four elders in the village were still able to read the script.
 Currently, approximately eighty students are able to read the script, with students devising stories and elder Kotnak Jangu writing an autobiography.
 Plans are in place for the expansion of the script to fifteen other government schools in villages with a high Gond population.
 A reader for the script in Telugu was released for Standard I students.
 Efforts are being undertaken to get the script into the Unicode standard.
 In 2015, a Unicode proposal was written by Anshuman Pandey from the Department of Linguistics at the University of California, Berkeley.
 The proposal was approved by the Unicode Technical Committee in November 2015.

+Characters

+The characters themselves, while bearing resemblance to similar phonemes found in other Indian scripts, are in a different, "native" order, as the script starts with the letter "ya" instead of the traditional "ka" for other Indian scripts.
+The script includes 12 vowels and 30 consonants.
+Consonants not included are ṅa, ña, śa and ṣa.